rfuzzo/MorrowindPlusPlus/fundamentals/shaders.md

     * [x] OAAB Pomegranates
     * [x] Tel Aruhn Chronicles quest and Yansirramus Overhaul addon
     * [x] Foreign Quarter Market Square
-    * [x] Imperial Legion Expansion

 {% hint style="warning" %}
 * Do not use the Publicans patch, it is outdated
-* Do not use the Mines and Caverns patch, it is outdated
 {% hint style="endhint" %}

 [**Various compatibility patches for HOTV Tomb of the Snow prince Solstheim Overhaul**](https://www.nexusmods.com/morrowind/mods/48422)\
  Various patches, including the White Wolf of Lokken, Wanderes of Solstheim, Children of Morrowind, Thirsk Expanded more....an ongoing project

 * Files to install:
-  * **The Moldy Horker - TOTSP Solstheim - Animated Morrowind**
   * **Various Patches for Tomb of the Snow prince - All in One**

 * Double click the mod in MO2 and go to the **Optional ESPs** tab, move to the left (make optional):